-The Path2Integrity project uses The European Code of Conduct for Research Integrity (ECoC) as a reference document.
+The Path2Integrity project implements The European Code of Conduct for Research Integrity (ECoC) as a reference document.
 It provides clear guidelines and reference points for orientation in the research community.
-By referring to the ECoC, students are able to recognise standards of good research as such and refer to them in specific cases when they need guidance.
-This document, like other codes of conduct, serves as a basis for regulating one's own behaviour; this makes it possible to avoid thinking in terms of relativism when evaluating research behaviour through a moral lens.
+By referring to the ECoC, students are able to recognise standards of honest research as such and refer to them in specific cases when they need guidance.
+This document, like other codes of conduct such as the Singapore Statement (2010), the Montreal Statement (2013), the National Research Council of Canada (NRC) Code of Conduct (2013) etc., serves as a basis for regulating one's own behaviour; this makes it possible to avoid thinking in terms of relativism when evaluating research behaviour through a moral lens.
 Depending on your cultural and disciplinary requirements, you may refer to the ECoC or choose other national, institutional or disciplinary codes of good research practice within your area of teaching that seem most appropriate for your group.